day8/re-frame-async-flow-fx/README.md

 If both database queries succeed, then we have successfully booted, and the boot process is over.
 So, the 2nd rule says:
   1. When both success events have been seen (they may arrive in any order),
-  2. then `(dispatch [:success-queries])` and cleanup because the boot process is `:done`.
+  2. then `(dispatch [:success-queries])` and cleanup because the boot process is `:halt`.

 If any task fails, then the boot fails, and the app can't start.
 So go into a failure mode.
 And the boot process has done.
 So the 3rd rules says:
   1. If any one of the various tasks fail...
-  2.  then `(dispatch [:fail-boot])` and cleanup because the boot process is `:done`.
+  2.  then `(dispatch [:fail-boot])` and cleanup because the boot process is `:halt`.

 When we have user data (from the user-query), we can start the intercom process.
 So the 4th rules days:
   1. When `:success-user-query` is dispatched